 A CPM Client can initiate new communications in a number of ways, as follows:

-When a CPM Client needs to send a Pager Mode CPM Standalone Message, it SHALL follow the procedures described in section 7.2.1.1 “Sending a Pager Mode CPM Standalone Message”.
+When a CPM Client needs to send a Pager Mode CPM Standalone Message (including Legacy Pager Mode CPM Standalone Message and Super Pager Mode CPM Standalone Message),, it SHALL follow the procedures described in section 7.2.1.1 “Sending a Pager Mode CPM Standalone Message”.

 When a CPM Client needs to send a Large Message Mode CPM Standalone Message, it SHALL follow the procedures described in section 7.2.1.2 “Sending a Large Message Mode CPM Standalone Message”.